Top

 RHO Rules for Producers

-**All Producers are ultimately responsible to the customer for the quality and freshness of
+**All Producers are ultimately responsible to the customer for the quality and freshness of all items.
+RHO market management reserves the right to turn away any items deemed unacceptable.**

 Expectations of the Producer/ Farmer:

 a.
 At a minimum, all products should be labeled with the producer’s name, the product's name, and the selling unit (1/2 pound, 4 items, etc.).
-Labels should be of sufficient quality to adhere to the package through handling by
+Labels should be of sufficient quality to adhere to the package through handling by RHO staff during order preparation.
+The name of the product on the label should match exactly the name of that product as it was listed on the market.
+Labels must be easily read from 2 feet to enable packers to pack the correct product.

-c.
+d.
 Properly labeled eggs will include the name and address of the farm.

-d.
+e.
 Whether on the label or in the description of the item, all promotional claims must

 be true.

-e.
+f.
 If a producer is unable to provide all the items sold, the producer must call the Market

 staff at (850) 960-1367 by the day prior to Market and let them know which items